aldopaganijr/theblankcanvasFE/README.md

 - Have better social media inclusion
 - Be able to store user data for current or future
 - Make painting database descriptions more robust
-- Possibly make individual painting pages
+- Possibly make individual painting pages.

 ## Wireframes